GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 ### Update `document.allowsFeature(feature, origin)` usage

-If you are using document.allowsFeature(feature, origin) method, use allowsFeature(feature) method attached on the iframe element, and not the containing document.
-The method element.allowsFeature(feature) accounts for the allow attribute while document.allowsFeature(feature, origin) does not.
-The sample code is found in the [previous example section](#better-approach-for-checking-iframe-feature-access).
+If you use `document.allowsFeature(feature, origin)` method, use `allowsFeature()` method attached on the iframe element, and not the containing document.
+The method `element.allowsFeature()` accounts for the allow attribute while `document.allowsFeature()` does not.
+The sample code is found in the [previous section](#better-approach-for-checking-iframe-feature-access).

 ## Reporting API